A list of useful tips

 - Be careful with fresh products and raw vegetables; keep these too long and it will increase the risk of listeria infection.

 It seems so logical but we keep on stressing the point because it is so important.
 Alcohol and nicotine are off limits during pregnancy.
 Smoking harms the baby as the nicotine reduces the oxygen flow to the baby.
 This increases the risk of miscarriage, premature birth and even cot death.
 Incidentally, passive smoking is just as harmful.
 Alcohol also has adverse effects.
 The alcohol reaches the baby via the placenta and can cause complications, even in small quantities, and negatively affect the baby’s brain development.

 Drugs and medication

-Drugs are certainly harmful to an unborn baby.
-That applies to all forms of drugs.
-Do you use drugs, or have you used drugs?
-Then let us know so that we can offer you the appropriate care.
-Medication can also be harmful, but is sometimes necessary.
-Therefore, you should always tell your GP and pharmacist that you are pregnant.
-If you have any questions about the use of medication, we would naturally be happy to assist.
+Drugs are harmful, certainly for an unborn baby.
+This applies to any type of drugs.
+If you use drugs or have done in the past, let us know so that we can provide you with suitable care.
+Although they are sometimes necessary, medicines can be harmful too, so always let your GP and pharmacy know that you are pregnant.
+If you have questions about the use of medication, please feel free to ask us at any time.

 Hygiene during pregnancy

 Cleaning the cat box is best left to someone else during pregnancy.
 The same applies to gardening.
 The cat box or garden soil may contain bacteria from cat faeces that can cause toxoplasmosis.
 If you really cannot wait to plant your new plants in the garden, wear good gloves.
 And make sure you always wash your hands, keeping hygiene in mind, especially when caring for small children.
 It will decrease the risk of a CMV infection.